HimanchalChandra/Text-Classification-using-Deep-Neural-Network-/README.md

 ## Step 4: Initiate Tensorflow Text Classification

-With the documents in the right form, we can now begin the Tensorflow text classification.
+With the documents in the right form, we can now begin the tensorflow text classification.
 In this step, we build a simple Deep Neural Network and use that for training our model.The code runs for a 100 epochs with a batch size of 20 and it took around 2 hours to finish training.

 The size of data and the type of GPU heavily determine the time taken for training.